RX-M/web-public/self-study/cks-mod-1/cks-mod-1-content.md

 Ingress rules backed by TLS termination must use a <code>tls</code> type of secret in the same namespace in order to successfully receive a client's request.
 Once TLS is terminated at the Ingress load balancer, all data is passed within the cluster as plaintext until the response from the service is returned to the client.
 TLS termination ensures that traffic to and from services that may not be able to handle TLS still benefit.

-## Protect Node Metadata and endpoints
+# Protect node metadata and endpoints

 Public cloud services like AWS, GCE, Azure, or Linode provide ways of exposing node metadata (such as metrics, labels, or other information) to applications running on them.
 The way these metadata are presented depends on the public cloud provider, but they can include: